-We do not currently have any selling or marketing expenses, as we have not yet received approval for the commercialization of any of our product candidates.
-We expect we will begin to incur such costs upon our filing of an NDA, so that we can have a sales force in place to commence our selling efforts immediately upon receiving approval of such NDA, of which there can be no assurance.
+We do not currently have any selling or marketing expenses.
+We expect we will begin to incur costs tied to our future sales and marketing efforts during 2014 as we move closer to the potential commercialization of FirdapseTM.
+In accordance with our plan, during 2014 we have begun to contract the personnel that will help us develop both a sales force and a patient advocacy and assistance program so that we are in a position to commence our selling efforts immediately if we are successful in obtaining approval of any NDA that we may file for FirdapseTM, of which there can be no assurance.